BENALIsalahEDDINE/Artisanat-Shop/README.md

 # Artisanat-Shop
-##This is an e-commerce website of bio products for our school project.
+##This is an e-commerce website of Artisanat-Shop Products for our school project.